kirillemilio/convblock/README.md

 )
 ```

-Library also contains implementation of several popular CNN architectures for image classificaton/segmentation and detection.
+Library also contains flexibly parametrized implementation of several popular CNN architectures for image classificaton/segmentation and detection.
 Here is non-exhaustive list of architectures:
 - VGG
 - ResNet
 - DenseNet